 After that, Chile’s economy grew rapidly, and export rose while the unemployment rate was plunging.
 However, poverty still posed a significant problem, with 45 percent of Chile’s population below the poverty line in 1987.
 In 1990, a program of growth with equity was launched.
 Over the next 10 years, poverty was reduced, a significant drop from 40 to 20 percent of the population being affected.

 For Friedman, the most important effect of all these reforms was social change in the Chile:

-“The Chilean economy did very well, but more importantly, in the end the central government, the military junta, was replaced by a democratic society.
-So the really important thing about the Chilean business is that free markets did work their way in bringing about a free society” – Friedman, Milton (10 January 2000).
+“The Chilean economy did very well, but more importantly, in the end, the central government, the military junta, was replaced by a democratic society.
+So the essential thing about the Chilean business is that free markets did work their way in bringing about a free society” – Friedman, Milton (10 January 2000).
 “Up for Debate: Reform Without Liberty: Chile’s Ambiguous Legacy”

 Chile in today’s economy

-Chile is now the 20thfreest economy in the world (7thin 2015) and 42ndeconomy in terms of GDP (World Bank ranking).
+Chile is now the 20thfreest economy globally (7thin 2015) and 42ndeconomy in terms of GDP (World Bank ranking).
 The country is considered South America’s most stable and prosperous nation.
-Chile’s annual GDP growth rate is now at 3% with a 1.3% inflation rate and 6.9% unemployment rate.
+Chile’s annual GDP growth rate is now at 3%, with a 1.3% inflation rate and 6.9% unemployment rate.
 It is still the country with the widest inequality gap of any nation in the OECD, but it is close to the regional mean.
 In 2008, only 2.7% of the population lived on less than 2$ a day.
 The current president of Chile is Sebastián Piñera, a liberal and businessman.